The story happened when I was studying at a language school in Baguio.

 But when I came to Baguio, my life changed.

-I didn’t just hear one rooster—I heard a thousand in my dormitory!
+I didn’t just hear one rooster.
+Actually I heard a thousand near my dormitory!

 And they don’t just crow at sunrise.